 At some point, this course of action seems likely.
 The passage of the Tax Cuts and Jobs Act in 2017 cut taxes for many Americans.
-In an environment with already-low tax rates and a growing national debt, the scales seem tilted toward a tax hike rather than an additional tax cut.
-Plus, provisions related to individual income tax rates in the Tax Cuts and Jobs Act are already set to expire naturally at the end of 2025, meaning that even if Congress doesn’t go out of their way to raise taxes, this will automatically happen of its own accord in 2025.
+In an environment with already low tax rates and a growing national debt, the scales seem tilted toward a tax hike rather than an additional tax cut.
+Plus, provisions related to individual income tax rates in the Tax Cuts and Jobs Act are already set to expire naturally at the end of 2025, meaning that even if Congress doesn’t go out of its way to raise taxes, this will automatically happen of its own accord in 2025.

 What You Can Do About Higher Taxes